09 Dec How to Keep Your Lawn Green During the Winter

 What is the best grass for overseeding?

-Generally, perennial and annual ryegrass is the best option to overseed dormant lawns in the southern two-thirds of the United States.
+Generally, perennial and annual ryegrass are the best options for overseeding dormant lawns in the southern two-thirds of the United States.
 Ryegrass will provide a green cover during the winter when your warm season turfgrass goes dormant.
 Another benefit to ryegrass is that is adapts well to either sun or shade.
+There’s a difference between annual and perennial ryegrass though.
 Annual ryegrass is often cheaper, but perennial ryegrass has more desirable turf characteristics and disease resistance, which is helpful when temperatures change and disease becomes more prevalent in the spring.
 Annual ryegrass is usually lighter in color when compared to perennial ryegrass, it’s usually coarser in texture and it dies out more quickly than perennial in the spring.
 However, perennial ryegrass lives longer into the spring and summer compared to annual ryegrass—specifically in shade—which can be a nuisance for some homeowners.
 You can often find annual and perennial ryegrass seed as a blend as well.
 See a few of our recommended ryegrass seed options below or browse through our seed varieties we offer online.

 What kind of fertilizer helps protect my lawn from harsh winter temperatures?